 At the beginning of March, confinement was declared in Spain due to the pandemic we have suffered this 2020.
 After months of confinement and the beginning of the de-escalation of confinement measures, restaurants and bars began to reopen in Spain.
-Places were, like Spaniards, we love to go whenever we can.
+Places where, like Spaniards, we love to go whenever we can.
 But of course, restaurants have to become safe places for customers first.
-And precisely this virus has shown through several studies that can survive more than 12 hours in some surfaces so the Spanish media and society in general raised the great problem of how restaurants will reopen with all the contacts between the bar service and the customer, the dishes, the food, etc.
+And precisely this virus has been shown through several studies that can survive more than 12 hours on some surfaces so the Spanish media and society in general raised the great problem of how restaurants will reopen with all the contacts between the bar service and the customer, the dishes, the food, etc.

 Create a digital menu for restaurants that is interactive and invites the user to feel comfortable viewing the restaurant’s menu through their mobile.
 Besides, it can be accessed without having contact with another person and is easily shared.

 I created this side project together with Martina Solés, artist, and graphic designer.
 My role in this project was Digital Product Designer & Web designer.
 Martina Soles with the role of Visual Designer made all the corporate images, and set the brand and social media guidelines.

 Also, I did the work as a market, product, and user researcher in addition to all the strategic marketing, web developer, and web designer.